kbrose/yahara-info/README.md

 ## Deploy

 The webapp is deployed to Heroku.
 It can be found at http://www.yahara.info.
+The heroku-format `Procfile` and `runtime.txt` are used to control deployment.

 A free-tier of a database on Heroku is used to persist the data.